-Over the next four years, In-Situ will support the project through working with artists on specific commissions.
-Each will explore how people connect to the hill and its intangible heritage, such as cultural traditions, traditions skills, knowledge and dialects.
+Over the next four years, In-Situ will support the project by working with artists on a range of exciting commissions.
+Each will explore how people connect to the hill and its intangible heritage, cultural traditions, traditional skills, knowledge and dialects.

-These projects will involve working collaboratively with the communities that share it.
-In-Situ has been commissioned to lead on The Gatherings as social arts practitioners experienced in how people connect to place.
-Along the way we will explore the role that artists can play in landscape projects as part of an interdisciplinary approach.
+In-Situ has been commissioned to lead on The Gatherings as social arts practitioners, experienced in how people connect to place.
+Along the way, we will explore the role that artists can play in landscape projects as part of an interdisciplinary approach.

-In-Situ's role is also to help enrichen the cross-disciplinary dialogue, putting forward alternative approaches and collaborative ideas to ensure the success of the project lies in its embeddedness in the communites of, and around, Pendle Hill.
+Through these projects we will explore cross-disciplinary dialogue, putting forward alternative approaches and collaborative ideas to ensure the success of the project lies in its embeddedness in the communities of, and around, Pendle Hill.